New Zealand Symphony Orchestra

 The New Zealand Symphony Orchestra (NZSO) is a symphony orchestra based in Wellington, New Zealand.
-The national orchestra of New Zealand, the NZSO is an autonomous Crown entity owned by the Government of New Zealand, per the New Zealand Symphony Orchestra Act 2004.
-It is currently based in the Michael Fowler Centre and has frequently performed in the adjacent Wellington Town Hall before it was closed in 2013.
+The national orchestra of New Zealand, the NZSO is an autonomous Crown entity owned by the New Zealand Government, per the New Zealand Symphony Orchestra Act 2004.
+It is currently based in the Michael Fowler Centre and frequently performed in the adjacent Wellington Town Hall before it was closed in 2013.
 It also performs in Auckland, Christchurch and Dunedin.

 History

 A national orchestra for New Zealand was first proposed with the founding of the Radio Broadcasting Company in 1925, and broadcasting studio orchestras operated in major cities from the late 1920s.
 A national orchestra was formed in 1939 for New Zealand's Centennial Exhibition in 1940.

 The orchestra became permanent in 1946 in the aftermath of World War II as the "National Orchestra of the New Zealand Broadcasting Service" (by Oswald Cheesman and others); the inaugural concert took place on 6 March 1947.
 It was managed as a department of the New Zealand Broadcasting Corporation, which later became Radio New Zealand, as the NZBC National Orchestra.
+In 1961, Igor Stravinsky and his associate conductor Robert Craft conducted the orchestra in a programme of Stravinsky's works.

 The orchestra was renamed the NZBC Symphony Orchestra in 1963, and in 1975 renamed again to the New Zealand Symphony Orchestra.
 In 1988, the orchestra became fully independent of Radio New Zealand, and began operating as an independent Crown-owned company.
 Even after the formal separation of the orchestra from Radio New Zealand, NZSO performances continue to be recorded, broadcast and archived by Radio New Zealand Concert.
 Auckland Town Hall, Wellington Town Hall and Michael Fowler Centre performances are broadcast live-to-air and streamed online, and performances in other centres or overseas cities are usually recorded and broadcast at later dates.

-In 2022 the orchestra performed a special 75th anniversary concert, conducted by Gemma New.
+On 11 September 2022, the orchestra performed a special 75th anniversary concert (delayed from the actual anniversary by the COVID-19 pandemic), conducted by Gemma New.

 Performances

 Touring

-The NZSO has always had a heavy touring schedule within New Zealand.
+The NZSO has long had an extensive touring schedule within New Zealand.
 It performed in Christchurch as early as 1947.
 It performs its core series of 12 programmes in Wellington and Auckland, about half of those in Hamilton, Christchurch and Dunedin, and visits several provincial cities each year.
 It has several times toured overseas, notably in 2005 to the BBC Proms, the Snape Maltings, the Concertgebouw in Amsterdam and the World Expo at Aichi in Japan.